Typhoon Muifa (2011)

-Typhoon Muifa, known in the Philippines as Super Typhoon Kabayan, was a large, powerful and persistent typhoon which affected a number of countries in the Pacific in early-August 2011, killing 22 and causing widespread damage worth US$480 million.
+Typhoon Muifa, (Note: The name Muifa (Cantonese: 梅花, [muːi˨˩ faː˥]) was contributed by Macau and means plum blossom (Prunus mume) in Cantonese.) known in the Philippines as Typhoon Kabayan, was a large, powerful and persistent typhoon which affected a number of countries in the Pacific in early-August 2011, killing 22 and causing widespread damage worth US$480 million.
 It was the ninth named storm, third typhoon and the second super-typhoon of the 2011 Pacific typhoon season.

 The low-pressure area which became Typhoon Muifa originally formed on 23 July.
 It gradually drifted to the west, becoming a tropical depression.
 As it turned north and neared the Philippines it rapidly strengthened, becoming a Category 5 typhoon on the Saffir–Simpson hurricane scale (SSHS).
 In the Philippines, the storm claimed eight lives and caused much damage.
 The system brought down trees; the northeast Philippines experienced strong winds and heavy rains, leaving motorists stranded on several roads and expressways.
 Muifa also sank a Malay ship with 178 passengers.
 The system then drifted north, weakening steadily until it curved to the west and threatened Micronesia.
 The typhoon hit Okinawa, Japan with 41 inches of rain, flooding the small island and injuring 37 people in a 30-hour period.
 The storm disrupted air travel, leaving 13,630 people stranded on the island.
 The system then steadily drifted west, nearing Taiwan and prompting emergency warnings and high alerts; however, the storm missed the island.
 The typhoon moved further west towards mainland China, causing thousands to flee from their homes.
 A level-4 high-wave warning was issued, and some 11,000 rescue workers mobilized in 120 teams.